Amabie: Similar yōkai

 In Japanese folklore or popular imagination, there are also other similar yōkai that follow the pattern of predicting doom and instructing humans to copy or view its image, but lie outside the classification of amabie/amabiko according to a noted researcher.
 These are referred to generically as "other" yogenjū (予言獣).

 Among the other prophetic beasts was the arie (アリエ), which appeared in "Aotori-kōri" county, Higo Province, according to the Kōfu Nichinichi Shimbun newspaper dated 17 June 1876, although this report has been debunked by another paper.

 The yamawarawa in the folklore of Amakusa is believed to haunt the mountains.
 Although neither of these last two emerge from sea, other similarities such as prophesying and three-leggedness indicate some sort of interrelationship.

 There are various other yōkai creatures that are vastly different in appearance, but have the ability to predict, such as the kudan, the jinjahime or "shrine princess", the hōnen game (豊年亀) or "bumper crop year turtle", and the "turtle woman".

 A tradition in the West ascribes every creature of the sea with the ability to foretell the future, and there is no scarcity of European legends about merfolk bringing prophecy.
 For this reason, the amabie is considered to be a type of mermaid, in some quarters.
 But since the amabie is credited with the ability to repel pestilence as well, it should be considered as more of a deity according to some.

 COVID-19

 During the COVID-19 pandemic in Japan, amabie became a popular topic on Twitter in Japan.
 Manga artists (e.g. Chica Umino, Mari Okazaki and Toshinao Aoki) published their cartoon versions of amabie on social networks.
 The Twitter account of Orochi Do, an art shop specializing in hanging scrolls of yōkai, is said to have been the first, tweeting "a new coronavirus countermeasure" in late February 2020.
 A twitter bot account (amabie14) has been collecting images of amabie since March 2020.
 This trend was noticed by scholars.
+There were even masks and antiseptics with Amambie's figure on.